The Pre-sentence Report; how does it work?

 Report writers will be looking for evidence of insight into offending.
 That often provides compelling evidence of an individual’s willingness and ability to change behaviour.
 Such positive signs might weigh heavily in a decision to impose a community penalty as opposed to custody.

-In cases where a person does not wish to evidence remorse, for example because they are maintaining their innocence, it will generally be better to say nothing than suggest that they do not care.
+In cases where a person does not wish to show remorse, for example because they are maintaining their innocence, it will generally be better to say nothing than suggest that they do not care.

 It is also vital not to implicate yourself in criminality more severe than for which you were convicted.